 New report explores the future of electric mobility

 World-changing ideas that could shape the future of electric vehicles have been unveiled in a new edition of the EV City Casebook.
-The report profiles 50 big ideas with the potential to dramatically increase electric vehicle adoption around the world and draws on the global networks of Urban Foresight, the Clean Energy Ministerial's Electric Vehicles' Initiative and the IEA TCP on Hybrid and Electric Vehicles (HEV).
+The report profiles 50 big ideas with the potential to dramatically increase electric vehicle adoption around the world and draws on the global networks of Urban Foresight, the Clean Energy Ministerial's Electric Vehicles' Initiative and the Technology Collaboration Programme on Hybrid and Electric Vehicles (HEV TCP).

 Two new projects on hybrid and electric vehicles

 Wireless power transfer for electric vehicles is the subject of a new project aiming to develop a greater global understanding of wireless power transfer systems and interoperability through country-based standards study, while Electrification of transport logistic vehicles will aim to identify early niche markets and commercialisation opportunities.
-Visit the website of the IEA TCP on Hybrid and Electric Vehicles (HEV) for more information on all projects.
+Visit the HEV TCP website for more information on all projects.

 Two new technical reports on advanced motor fuels

-The IEA TCP on Advanced Motor Fuels (AMF) has recently released two technical reports: Evaluation of Environmental Impact of Biodiesel Vehicles in Real Traffic Conditions and Enhanced Emission Performance and Fuel Efficiency for HD Methane Fuelled Engines.
-These and other recent reports are available on the AMF publications page.
+The AMF TCP has recently released two technical reports: Evaluation of Environmental Impact of Biodiesel Vehicles in Real Traffic Conditions and Enhanced Emission Performance and Fuel Efficiency for HD Methane Fuelled Engines.
+These and other recent reports are available on the AMF TCP publications page.